etyurev/AR_Drone-Custom_teleop/README.md

 # pico_flexx_python

-Place in the pico flexx sdk python samples folder and run with python3.
+Place in the pico flexx sdk python samples folder and run with python3 on the Raspberry Pi 3b.